- Diabetic retinopathy is a serious eye condition that can lead to decreased eyesight, or even blindness.

-Diabetic retinopathy can be diagnosed with a dilated eye exam.
-This involves the use of eye drops that make the pupils open wide, allowing the doctor to get a good look at the inside of the eye.
-The doctor will check for:
+Your doctor can diagnose diabetic retinopathy using a dilated eye exam.
+This involves the use of eye drops that make the pupils open wide, allowing you doctor to get a good look at the inside of your eye.
+Your doctor will check for:

 - abnormal blood vessels